-year of publication cited in the body of the report next to where the material is used.
+and whether it is used in whole or part as well as any other material such as a table of information or some form of illustration.
+The referencing system has two parts with the author(s) and year of publication cited in the body of the report next to where the material is used.
 The in-text citation links to the full publication details contained in the References section of the report.
 All sources of information and material used in a report that is not your own original work must be acknowledged in the report.
-This includes text whether it is a direct quotation or paraphrased and whether it is used in whole or part as well as any other material such as a table of information or some form of illustration.
-The referencing system has two parts with the author(s) and
+This includes text whether it is a direct quotation or paraphrased

-The type of information that needs to be provided for a hardcopy reference source includes: Author initials • •
+The type of information that needs to be provided for a hardcopy reference source includes:

+Author surname

+•

-Author surname • Editor's surname Title
+Editor's surname

+•

+Title

-- The Publisher • The pages used •
+The pages used The

-- City of Publisher Year published

-- The type of information that needs to be provided for an electronic media reference source includes:
+The type of information that needs to be provided for an electronic media reference source includes: